blkpvnthr/CIRCUIT_2023_BYTES/README.md

 ```bash
 policies-to-deaths.csv
 ```
-Further analysis needs to be done in order to draw more comprehensive conclusions regarding state policy implementation's affect on total deaths per state.
+A more robust analysis is needed to draw conclusions about state policy implementation and its effectiveness in mitigating deaths.

 ### Contributing
 Contributions are welcome!
 If you find issues or want to add new features, open an issue or submit a pull request.